llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ## Graph: memory mapping

 Split the memory mapping to ease memory overlays between nodes and arcs by defining new memory-offset index ("ID").
+Other use-case: split the TCM memory between the LOWLATENCYTASKS and the others.

 Format : ID, new ID to use in the node/arc declarations, byte offset within the original ID, length of the new memory offset.

 ```